Hoyasumii/bee-movie/README.md

 It is bee-approved.
 Don't forget these.

 Milk, cream, cheese, it's all me.
-And I don't see a nick
+And I don't see a nicke